…but I ended up writing one of the fastest JavaScript CSV parsers out there.

 Looking at the benchmark results, we can observe the following:

-• The csv42 library does really well.
+library does really well.
 It is faster than the popular CSV libraries, sometimes by a big margin.
 It is only outpaced in one case when converting a small, flat JSON document.
-The libraries json2csv and papaparse do very well too in many of the tests, though their performance drops quite a bit for larger documents when converting JSON to CSV.
+The librariesjson2csv

-• Most CSV libraries seem optimized mostly to convert small JSON documents to CSV.
+do very well too in many of the tests, though their performance drops quite a bit for larger documents when converting JSON to CSV. - Most CSV libraries seem optimized mostly to convert small JSON documents to CSV.
 There is much room for improvement converting CSV to JSON, and processing large amounts of data.

-• Except csv42, none of the libraries does perform well with nested data.
+, none of the libraries does perform well with nested data.
 Most libraries do not support flattening nested JSON data, and thus are not designed with this in mind.
-The separate conversion step to flatten nested data is an expensive one.
+The separate conversion step to flatten nested data is an expensive one. - It is important to keep in mind that in this benchmark we only look at the performance.
+Besides performance, there are more reasons to consider a library: size, features, support, and more.

 What makes csv42 so fast?

-The library csv42 applies the following general techniques to get a good performance.
+applies the following general techniques to get a good performance.

 Measure

 First important thing is to not optimize based on your assumptions, but based on measurements.
 In general, it is best to write your code optimized to be simple to read, understand, and maintain.
 Only when there turns out to be a performance issue, you can effectively pinpoint the bottleneck and try to improve the performance.
 When starting optimization, make sure you have a good and trustworthy setup to benchmark the performance.
-Otherwise it may turn out that you’re spending time optimizing something that’s not actually causing performance issues.
+Otherwise, it may turn out that you’re spending time optimizing something that’s not actually causing performance issues.

 Before you start optimizing your code, agree with yourself (and your team) on how much time you’re willing to spend on it.
 You can spend an endless amount of time improving little things, and it is very addictive.
 You can keep yourself busy, but at some point you’re micro-optimizing without adding much business value.